-Case 1

 How do you see the pattern growing?
 Draw cases 4 and 5.
 Color-code where you see the new squares being added.

-Case 3

-Case 2

 How many squares will be in the tenth case?

-How many squares would be in any case?
+How many squares will be in the -1 case?